 Where to Work

 There are countless tiny, cozy cafes in the old town for working or relaxing.
-I love the no-frills but friendly local vibes of Caffe Bar Kala and Teak Coffee, the more upscale cafes KaKantun and D16 which are nomad hotspots for working, and Basta on the river for a more decadent working experience with a sea views.
+I love the no-frills but friendly local vibes of Caffe Bar Kala and Teak Coffee, the more upscale cafes KaKantun and D16 which are nomad hotspots for working, and Basta on the waterfront for a more decadent working experience with a sea views.

 Why You Need to Try Digital Nomad Life in Split, Croatia